Proud Member of Landscape Illinois. Member Directory

 Designing for Wave Action and Ice

 Lake County shorelines face harsh conditions.
-Waves pound banks during storms.
+Boat wakes pound banks during busy weekends.
 Ice expansion during winter pushes everything outward.
 Spring thaw undermines slopes.
-Summer storms wash away loose soil.
-Restoration design accounts for these forces rather than ignoring them.
-Terracing breaks up slopes reducing erosion speed.
-Native plantings establish root systems holding soil against wave action.
+Summer storms carry away loose soil.
+Design accounts for these forces rather than ignoring them.
+Terracing breaks up slopes reducing how fast water moves down.
+Deep-rooted grasses and sedges hold soil against constant pressure.
 Bioengineering techniques use natural materials instead of concrete or steel.
 Strategic placement of larger stones protects vulnerable areas.
 Designs work with natural forces, not against them.
-This approach creates stable shorelines that improve over time as vegetation matures.
+This approach creates stable shorelines that improve over time as growth matures.

 Native Vegetation for Bank Stabilization